joshribakoff/graphql-demo/README.md

 - Don't use it where N+1 queries to the backend will be an issue & SQL is easier.
 - Don't use it if you want a document, or blob of json.
 Not everything needs a strict type system.
 If you don't need to query into a blob of data, use REST to fetch that blob.
 - Netflix's Falcor is interested because it de-dupes data using a "symlinks" concept, instead of exploding data out, which might make cyclic self referencing graphs more tennable.
+- If you're a small team with simple use cases you can do this "resolver" concept with local function calls & ad-hoc query flags, without graphQL.
+A tree of graphQL resolvers is just like a tree of local function calls.

 # When to use GraphQL